What is a Bid Bond in Colorado?

 We make it easy to get a contract bid bond.
 Just click here to get our Colorado Bid Bond Application.
 Fill it out and then email it and the Colorado bid specs/contract documents to firstname.lastname@example.org or fax to 855-433-4192.

 You can also call us at 913-225-8501.
 We fully review each application for bid bonds and then submit it to the surety that we believe will provide the best bid bond for your company.
-We have a great success rate in getting our clients bid and performance bonds at the best rates possible.
+We have a great success rate in getting our clients bid bonds at the best rates possible.

 What is a Colorado Bid Bond?